PrefectHQ/prefect/docs/guides/automations.md

 ## Use an .yaml file

-You can take this a step further by using your own .yaml version of the automation, and registering that file with the UI.
-This simplifies the requirements of the automation by declaring it in its own .yaml file, and then registering that .yaml with the API.
+You can take this a step further by specifying the automation in a .yaml file, and then registering that specification with the API.

 First start with creating the .yaml file to house the automation specification: